 Note this is the actual timing – no cuts.

 Try it for yourself.
-Check out Acronis Backup 12 today and experience the industry's best backup and data protection for Windows Server 2016.
+Check out Acronis Backup 12 today and experience the industry's best backup for Windows Server 2016.